marksalpeter/token/README.md

 The `Token.Encode()` method returns a base62 encoded string based off of the uint64.

-`Token` implements the `json.Marshaler` interface to encodes and decoded to and from the base62 string representation of the `uint64`
+`Token` implements the `encoding.TextMarshaler` and `encoding.TextUnmarshaler` interfaces to encode and decode to and from the base62 string representation of the `uint64`

 Basically, the outside world will always see the token as a base62 encoded string, but in your app you will always be able to use the token as a `uint64` for fast, indexed, unique, lookups in various databases.